About Shimoshi NM

 About Susan Wilhite

-20+ years in big tech (e.g., Microsoft, Google, Samsung, Splunk, Intuit) working on emerging tech in stealth mode or skunkworks.
+20+ years conducting trailblazing UX research in big tech (e.g., Microsoft, Google, Samsung, Splunk, Intuit) working on user adoption requirements of emerging tech in stealth mode or skunkworks.

 MA from UCLA and BA from the University of New Mexico, both in Anthropology.
 Interests: ecologies and evolution, tool use, ethical & safe tech, dark data, and built environments.